Business and Events Management

 - Key fact:

-- We work with a range of partners to provide opportunities for our students to get involved in events and projects, including Macmillan Cancer Care, Glastonbury Festival, and our in-house Exhibition and Conference Centre.
+- Get involved in projects and activities with our partners Macmillan Cancer Care, Glastonbury Festival and our Exhibition and Conference Centre.

-This exciting and vocationally-relevant degree brings together UWE Bristol's recognised expertise in event studies, management and tourism, and is primarily for those wishing to specialise in the business of events and events in business.
+BA(Hons) Business and Events Management brings together UWE Bristol's recognised expertise in event studies and business management.
+It's ideal whether you want to specialise in the business of events, or events in business.

-You will study the main disciplines and operational areas of business alongside specialist modules focusing on management functions, processes and values in events - from inception through to closure and evaluation.
-You will also explore diverse parts of the industry such as music concerts and festivals, conferences and meetings, sporting events, and weddings and celebrations.
+Study the main disciplines and operational areas of business alongside specialist modules on event management functions, processes and values.
+Plan events from inception through to closure and evaluation.
+Explore areas of the industry including concerts and festivals, conferences and meetings, sporting events, weddings and celebrations.

-Our connections with event organisations, management companies, suppliers and venues add value to the degree, bringing opportunities for guest talks, site visits, placements and voluntary work.
-An optional placement year allows you to build contacts and networks, and every student gets a taste of running an event by collaborating on a 'live', team-based project in their final year.
+Event organisations, suppliers and venues provide guest talks, placements, voluntary work and internships.
+An optional placement year allows you to build contacts and experience, and you'll get a taste of running your own event in a collaborative project in your final year.